 Do I Want to Be a Farmer?

-A farmer is in the business of planting crops and raising animals.
+A farmer plants crops and raises animals.
 They harvest and sell their goods to produce markets and food companies both nationally and internationally.
-Farming is a precarious industry, because it's influenced by the weather and disease and subject to price vacillations.
+Farming is a precarious industry because it's influenced by the weather and disease and subject to price vacillations.
 Farmers typically work long days, and some of the work can be physically strenuous.
-These professionals work outdoors with their hands in most kinds of weather, and about three-quarters were self-employed in 2012, according to the U.S. Bureau of Labor Statistics (BLS).
+These professionals work outdoors with their hands in most kinds of weather, and about three-quarters were self-employed in 2014, according to the U.S. Bureau of Labor Statistics (BLS).

 Step 1: Obtain Relevant Education

 Traditionally, many farmers are born into family farming businesses.
 Their experience is gained through observation and hands-on experience from the time they're children.
 However, the modernization of the farming industry has made it more necessary for farmers and ranchers to receive formal education and training as well.

 A potential farmer can enroll in a university or college and major in programs such as agricultural economics, agriculture, farm management, or dairy science.
 Students can pursue an associate's degree and take classes in animal science, conservation of natural resources, farmer science, and principles of horticulture.
 A bachelor's degree program may consist of courses in agricultural economics and agricultural business management.

 Certificate programs in agriculture are also available and may be ideal for those already working in the field of agriculture and wishing to expand their knowledge in specific areas, such as organic farming.
 Courses of study may include plant diseases, organic farming, nutritional science, food quality and safety, crop development, and soil fertility.